Hitakashi/Hitbox-Chat-Doc/README.md

 # Hitbox-Chat-Doc

+*Disclaimer* - I am NOT a hitbox staff member nor a member of their ambassador team.
+I'm just a user.
+I did get some information from staff, but I was not given any special powers, perks, etc. Everything documented can be performed by anyone with the correct permissions in chat.

 Most headers will contain the lowest role that can access or see the command.

 | Role | Description |